ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                    Enforce web security policy for your website.
                                "server_side_exclude":
                                    Automatically hide specific content from suspicious visitors.
-                               "sha1_support":
-                                   Enable support for legacy user agents that do not support certificates signed with modern SHA-2 signatures.
                                "tls_client_auth":
                                    TLS client certificate presented for authentication on origin pull.
 (Enterprise plan only) "true_client_ip_header":